 During the audit, the inspector typically conducts a calibrated blower test to identify how much and where air is entering or escaping your home.
 Sometimes a thermographic scan shows where heat is entering or leaving the home’s structure.
 The blower test involves setting up a large blower in an exterior door and sucking the air out to identify where air is rushing back inside to fill the vacuum.

 Once you know where the weak points in your home are, you can button it up by sealing leaks and adding insulation where it’s lacking in your home.
 It’s likely that you’ll see immediate improvement in your energy efficiency.

 Ernst Heating & Cooling can help you with an energy audit, along with servicing and maintaining your heating and cooling equipment.
 This can result in better performance, adding to your system’s energy efficiency.
 Please contact us if you’d like to schedule a visit from one of our technicians.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about energy efficiency and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about energy efficiency and other HVAC topics, visit our blog.